The horror, the HORROR

 But even knowing there’s a twist coming, Doki Doki Literature Club is still a smart horror experience that pulls some unsettling tricks on the player.
 Better yet, it’s free, so even if you’re not big into the visual novel genre normally (I’m not) you won’t risk much by downloading it and giving it a try.

 Asylums are easy fodder for horror.
 That said, Outlast ($20 on Humble) makes the most of its clichéd setting by providing you no way to defend yourself and forcing you into the found-footage conceit popularized by horror films like Blair Witch Project.
 The game has some pacing issues, but it’s definitely not for the faint of heart—gore and jump scares abound.

-The newest entry on the list, Visage ($25 on Humble) is in Early Access at the moment, and it shows.
+A year after it first made the list, Visage ($25 on Humble) is still in Early Access—and for good reason.
 Inventory management is rough, some of the tutorial text has typos, and there are plenty of rooms gated off at the moment.